 Human papillomaviruses or HPVs infect the epithelial cells in the skin or mucous membranes and are transmitted when these cells spread through a process known as desquamation.
 While some HPVs are low risk, causing benign lesions, other high-risk HPVs may lead to cancer.
-The HPVs that affect genital mucosa are sexually transmitted and occur frequently, from the very beginning of active sexual life – they are found in a third of women between adolescence and their early twenties.
-Although infections caused by HPVs can occur throughout adulthood in sexually active women, they often give rise to no symptoms and clear up by themselves.
+The HPVs that affect genital mucosa are sexually transmitted and occur frequently, from the very beginning of sexual activity – they are found in a third of women between adolescence and their early twenties.
+Although infections caused by HPVs can occur throughout adulthood in sexually active women, they often give rise to no symptoms and clear up on their own.
 But in 3 to 10% of infected women the infection is persistent, and some of these will go on to develop precancerous lesions known as cervical intraepithelial neoplasia, a precursor to cervical cancer.
-Several years may go by between initial infection with a cancerous HPV and the emergence of cancer.
+Several years may go by between initial infection with a cancer-causing HPV and the emergence of cancer.

 A few figures